LeBron James: Investments

 In 2012, James, Carter and Paul Wachter made an investment of less than $1 million in the Pasadena-based fast casual chain Blaze Pizza; their investment had grown to $25 million by 2017.
 James later became a spokesman for the company and began appearing in advertisements after ending his contract with McDonald's.

-During the 2019 off-season, James filed for a trademark through a shell company on the term "Taco Tuesday" for use in downloadable audio/visual works, podcasts, social media, online marketing, and entertainment services.
-This was related to James's use of the term on Instagram for his family's taco dinners.
+During the 2019 offseason, James filed for a trademark through a shell company on the term "Taco Tuesday" for use in downloadable audio/visual works, podcasts, social media, online marketing, and entertainment services.
+This was related to James' use of the term on Instagram for his family's taco dinners.
 The request was denied by the United States Patent and Trademark Office, stating that Taco Tuesday was "a commonplace term, message or expression widely used by a variety of sources that merely conveys an ordinary, familiar, well-recognized concept or sentiment."

 In November 2020, James became an angel investor of the tequila and mezcal company Lobos 1707.
 After personal frustration with comments on the Black Lives Matter movement made by Republican U.S. senator Kelly Loeffler, who at the time was the owner of the WNBA's Atlanta Dream, James assisted Dream player Renee Montgomery in her ultimately successful bid to buy the team in March 2021.
-Also in 2021, James joined Fenway Sports Group as a partner, making him a part-owner of the Boston Red Sox, New England Sports Network, RFK Racing, and Liverpool F.C., the latter of which he already owned a two-percent share in individually.
+That same year, James joined Fenway Sports Group as a partner, making him a part-owner of the Boston Red Sox, New England Sports Network, RFK Racing, and Liverpool F.C., the latter of which he already owned a two-percent share in individually.
 The investment made James and Carter the company's first black partners.

 James has expressed his interest in owning an NBA team once he finishes playing basketball, specifically a team located in Las Vegas, Nevada, either through expansion or relocation.

-In August 2022, James and Drake became part owners of the Italian football club A.C.
+In August 2022, James, alongside Canadian musician Drake, became part owners of the Italian football club A.C.
 Milan.

 James is also a part owner of the Pittsburgh Penguins of the National Hockey League (NHL).